Historical Keyboards

-Han's Studio for Piano houses a small but unique collection of historical-design keyboard instruments, representing the Medieval, Renaissance, and Late-Baroque periods.
+Han's Studio for Piano houses a small but growing collection of historical-design keyboard instruments, representing the Medieval, Renaissance, and Late-Baroque periods.

 1